toluwalojurotimiayeni/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-After the execution of line 4, is the string object pointed by b deleted
+How many string objects are created by the execution of the last line of the script